AndyCappDev/tourboxelite/docs/BUTTON_MAPPING_GUIDE.md

-# TourBox Elite Button Mapping Guide
+# TourBox Button Mapping Guide

-This guide will help you map all buttons, dials, and controls on your TourBox Elite to their hex codes.
+This guide will help you map all buttons, dials, and controls on your TourBox to their hex codes.

 ---